-Are the authors implying that religious people are unintelligent?
-No. The authors insist that they take no position on whether intuitive or analytical decision-making is the superior mode:
+Are the authors implying that religious people are unintelligent, or that atheists have greater cognitive ability?
+No. Despite appearances, this is not the world's shortest IQ test.
+The authors insist that they take no position on whether intuitive or analytical decision-making is the superior mode:

 [W]e caution that the present studies are silent on long-standing debates about the intrinsic value or rationality of religious beliefs...or about the relative merits of analytic and intuitive thinking in promoting optimal decision making.

-Instead, Gervais and Norenzayan draw on Nobel Prize winner Daniel Kahneman’s view that human cognition can best be conveyed as the interaction of two “systems.”
-System 1 is the fast, almost instinctive process that makes instant, gut, unreflective judgments, while System 2 is the slow, effortful process that draws on our powers of analytical reasoning.
+Instead, Gervais and Norenzayan draw on Nobel Prize winner Daniel Kahneman’s view hat human cognition can best be conveyed as the interaction of two “systems.”
+System 1 is the fast, almost instinctive process that makes instant, gut-response, unreflective judgments, while System 2 is the slow, effortful process that draws on our powers of analytical reasoning.
 Of the two processes,

 one (System 1) relies upon frugal heuristics yielding intuitive responses, while the other (System 2) relies upon deliberative analytic processing.
 Although both systems can at times run in parallel, System 2 often overrides the input of system 1 when analytic tendencies are activated and cognitive resources are available...

 Available evidence and theory suggest that a converging suite of intuitive cognitive processes facilitate and support belief in supernatural agents, which is a central aspect of religious beliefs worldwide...Religious belief therefore bears many hallmarks of System 1 processing.